BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 | api_version | The API version will normally not change, but may be used in future to signal stale Mobile App version |
 | data_version | If this attribute changes, all cached Reference data should be updated before the user interacts with the App |

+The `api_version` value can be used in future to validate Mobile App verson compatibility.

+The `data_version` parameter should be stored and then used to signal that a cached data refresh is required.
+If the `data_version` has changed, then all reference data should be updated.
+This will not occur frequently.

 ## Errors ##